sbtourist/clbq/README.md

-ConcurrentLinkedBlockingQueue is an experimental BlockingQueue implementation built on top of ConcurrentLinkedQueue for scenarios that require low-latency handoff, at the cost of increased overhead when consumers transition between blocked (waiting) and active state.
-This overhead may or not be amortized by the lower latency.
+ConcurrentLinkedBlockingQueue is an experimental BlockingQueue implementation built on top of ConcurrentLinkedQueue for scenarios that require low-latency handoff, at the cost of increased overhead when consumers transition between active and blocked (waiting) states.
+This overhead may or may not be amortized by the lower overall latency.

 I am not the original author of this code; I merely saved it from the net some time ago and merged the unbounded & bounded implementation into a single class.